Advertisement

 Hundreds of thousands of onlookers lined the banks of the River Seine to watch the Parade of Nations for the Opening Ceremony of the Paris 2024 Olympic Games.

-Despite being at the beginning of the alphabet, Australia joined the parade third from last due to hosting the Brisbane Olympics in 2032, followed after Los Angeles in 2028 and of course Paris in 2024.
+Despite being at the beginning of the alphabet, Australia joined the parade third from last due to hosting the Brisbane Olympics in 2032, followed by Los Angeles in 2028 and, of course, Paris in 2024.

 Beijing, 2022